owagner/hm2mqtt/README.md

 * Java 1.7 (or higher) SE Runtime Environment: https://www.java.com/
 * Eclipse Paho: https://www.eclipse.org/paho/clients/java/ (used for MQTT communication)
 * Minimal-JSON: https://github.com/ralfstx/minimal-json (used for JSON creation and parsing)

+It is possible to run hm2mqtt directly on a CCU2, using the Embedded JRE which is installed in /opt/ejre1.7.0_10/bin

 Device names and topic structure